-- Peter Hubbard, Director of Portfolio Management of the Adviser, has been responsible for the management of the Fund since December 2014.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Michael Jeanette, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since December 2014.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2008 and has been associated with the Adviser since 2008. - Pratik Doshi, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since December 2019.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since October 2019 and has been associated with the Adviser since 2018.
-Prior to joining the Adviser, Mr. Doshi earned his MBA from the University of Chicago from 2016 to 2018.
-Prior to that, Mr. Doshi was a Vice President at Bank of America-Merrill Lynch from 2014 to 2016. - Tony Seisser, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since December 2014.
-He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2014 and has been associated with the Adviser since 2013.
+- Peter Hubbard, Director of Portfolio Management of the Adviser, has been responsible for the management of the Fund since September 2017.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since June 2007 and has been associated with the Adviser since 2005. - Jeffrey W. Kernagis, Senior Portfolio Manager of the Adviser, has been responsible for the management of the Fund since September 2017.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since September 2007 and has been associated with the Adviser since 2007. - Tom Boksa, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since December 2019.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since August 2019 and has been associated with the Adviser since 2013. - Gary Jones, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since September 2017.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since January 2012 and has been associated with the Adviser since 2010. - Richard Ose, Portfolio Manager of the Adviser, has been responsible for the management of the Fund since September 2017.
+He has been responsible for the management of certain funds in the Invesco family of ETFs since October 2013 and has been associated with the Adviser since 2011.